-Long Term Cooperation Relationships with Local Chamber of Commerce and Associations
+Long Term Cooperation Relationships with Local Chamber of Commerce and Associations between us and these organizations.

-We believe our recent success was at least partially attributable to our long term cooperation relationships with local chambers of commerce and associations.
-There are no contractual relationships between us and these organizations.
 We were able to gain access to many prospective clients through events organized by these organizations.
 Our cooperation relationships with these local organizations helped us to: (1) understand the evolving needs of our potential clients; (2) recognize the trends of the local business community we strive to serve; and (3) provide timely feedbacks to our potential clients and maintain open communication channels with local business communities.